martinaborgeh/Time-Series-and-machine-Learning/README.md

 ## Project Description

 This is my Final Year project as Bachelor of Science Degree holder in Geomatic Engineering Titled: Assessing the Spatiotemporal Variability of Precipitable Water vapour in Africa using machine learning.
 This project assess how climatic conditions vary both time and in space using data analytics.
-The main Language used in this project is Python data science FrameWorks listed in the dependencies below
+The main Frameworks or packages used in this project is Python data science FrameWorks listed in the dependencies below

 ## Table of Contents